Radiograph of spine. Image by MarVistaVet

 Taking care of a dog that is down in the back is a big project, and definitely not something that every dog owner is able to commit to.
 Still, it can be done and for the right dog and the right person, it is a highly rewarding experience.
 A great deal of progress can often be made using physical therapy exercises as described in the medical management section, plus there are a number of resources and products available to assist caring for an immobile pet.

-Physical therapy for pets is a relatively new field and we are finding that rehabilitation exercises make a huge difference to patient comfort and ability in many situations.
-Physical therapy is an area that not all veterinarians are comfortable performing.
-Discuss with your veterinarian whether referral to a specialist would be best for you and your pet.
+Physical therapy, which is also called physical rehabilitation, for pets is a relatively new field and we are finding that rehabilitation exercises make a huge difference to patient comfort and ability in many situations.
+Physical therapy is an area that not all veterinarians are comfortable performing. discuss with your veterinarian whether referral to a specialist would be best for you and your pet.